-When a clutch is used as a holding device, the outer splines are fit into slots in the transmission case.
-When the clutch assembly is applied, the member is locked to the case.
-This type of clutch is considered case held, grounded, or "locked" to the case.
-A spring or set of springs is used to move the piston assembly to its parked position when hydraulic pressure is released.
+When a clutch is case held, the outer splines slide into slots in the transmission case.
+When the clutch assembly is applied, a member is locked to the case.
+This type of clutch is considered case held, grounded, or "locked."
+A spring or set of springs returns the piston assembly to its parked position when hydraulic pressure is released.

 Some residual pressure is left after the venting of the hydraulic pressure.
-It's released through a vent and check ball or through a controlled orifice located inside of the drum.
+It's released through a vent and check ball or a controlled orifice located inside the drum.
 Typically if the ball doesn't rattle around when the drum is shaken, it's stuck from tarnish.
-This problem results in excess pressure on the disk friction material and premature wear.
+This problem results in excess pressure on the clutch and premature wear.

 When disassembling a transmission, it's important not to mix the parts of one clutch pack with another.
 Always inspect and clean the assemblies after removal.
-Friction disks are soaked in clean transmission fluid for about 20 minutes before reassembly.
+Typically friction discs are soaked in clean transmission fluid for about 20 minutes before reassembly.
+The soaking protects them during initial use.
 Review manufacturer specifications for proper clutch pack clearances, TSB's, or special test procedures.